beta-j/SANS-Holiday-Hack-Challenge-2025/ACT 3/ACT3 - TASK 18 - Gnome Tea.md

           "stringValue": "😂 I heard Barnaby Briefcase is SO forgetful, he wrote his password on a sticky note and left it at the garden club!
 It was \"MakeRColdOutside123!\" - like, seriously Barnaby?
 That's your password? 🤦\u200d♂️"
 ```

 Unfortunately attempting to log in with this password doesn't work.
+So we need to dig a little further.

+This time, searching for `barnaby` in the `dms` collection brings up a conversation he had with Glitch Mitnick, where he tells him that his password  "is actually the name of [his]] hometown that [he] grew up in" and that he "just visited there back when [he] signed up with [his] id to GnomeTea".
+Just to drive the poitn home, he also says that he "took [his] picture of [his] id there".

+Looking back at the location of Gnomesville in Google Maps we can see that it is located in a town called Wellington Mills.